The roots of CCC date back to the 1930s and the Cambridge & County Motor Club.

-A metal car badge shows the club logo of the Cambridge ’50 Car Club era and one from the following era when cars still had badge bars. – (click on the pictures for full size versions).
+A metal car badge shows the club logo of the Cambridge ’50 Car Club era and one from the following era when cars still had badge bars.
+There is also a lapel Badge from the CCC50 time – (click on the pictures for full size versions).

 We have a large collection of photos from 1950-1953.
 We are still in the process of loading them onto the website and labelling them so the album will grow in the coming weeks (30/11/18).

 One of the regular events in the 1950s and 60s was a speed trial, often held on the tracks of the disused airfield at Bottisham.

 In 1957 this was won by a C.Chapman.

 Colin Chapman was the founder of Lotus Cars, located at Hethel in Norfolk, and would have been developing the Lotus Mk6 around that time.

 We have been unable to determine however if it was Colin who was the winner of our speed trial – we have contacted Team Lotus but their records do not go back that far.

 If anyone has any further information please get in touch with us.